 Sundermann journal editor should work to maintain the integrity of the published records by reviewing and assessing reported or suspected violations (research, publication, review, and editorial), together with the publisher.

-Such measures will generally include contacting the author of the manuscript and giving due consideration to the individual complaint or claim made but may also include further communication to relevant the institutions and research bodies.
-The editor shall further make appropriate use of the publisher’s systems for the detection of misconduct, such as plagiarism.
+Such measures will generally include contacting the manuscript's author and considering the individual complaint or claim made but may also include further communication to relevant institutions and research bodies.
+The editor shall further make appropriate use of the publisher’s systems to detect misconduct, such as plagiarism.

 Duties of Reviewers